 “This album covers a lot of ground.
 So what connects the songs?
 I think they’re all about love in some way, though most are not ‘love songs’; nor is it always obvious how love plays into their meanings.
 These songs are about losing love, healing from love, hoping for love, finding love, and then navigating love as it grows and ages and is tested.”

-North Carolina-based Heather Sarona grew up in a small town in the Uwharrie Mountains where the tradition of folk music and bluegrass was an intrinsic part of the culture.
-At age 14 she found her dad’s old guitar in the attic and felt an immediate kinship to the instrument.
-She quickly took to other string instruments, picking up banjo and ukulele while developing her own unique way of playing guitar with metal finger picks, often associated with the banjo, turning them around backwards so she can execute intricate fingerpicking and solid percussive strumming simultaneously.
+North Carolina-based folk singer-songwriter Heather Sarona grew up in a small town in the Uwharrie Mountains where the tradition of folk music and bluegrass was an intrinsic part of the culture.
+At age 14 she found her dad’s old guitar in the attic and felt an immediate kinship, later picking up banjo and ukulele while developing her own unique way of playing guitar with metal fingerpicks, often associated with the banjo, turning them around backward to execute intricate patterns and solid percussive strumming simultaneously.